Target Corporation - Consensus Indicates Potential 4.9% Upside

-Target Corporation found using ticker (TGT) have now 25 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+Target Corporation with ticker code (TGT) have now 25 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
 The range between the high target price and low target price is between 193 and 83.27 and has a mean target at 165.77.
-Now with the previous closing price of 158.07 this indicates there is a potential upside of 4.9%.
-The 50 day MA is 159.05 and the 200 moving average now moves to 135.76.
-The company has a market cap of $79,944m.
-Visit the company website at: http://corporate.target.com
+With the stocks previous close at 158.07 this would indicate that there is a potential upside of 4.9%.
+The 50 day moving average now sits at 159.05 while the 200 day moving average is 135.76.
+The company has a market capitalisation of $79,944m.
+You can visit the company’s website by visiting: http://corporate.target.com

 Target Corporation operates as a general merchandise retailer in the United States.
 The company offers food assortments, including perishables, dry grocery, dairy, and frozen items; apparel, accessories, home dÃ©cor products, electronics, toys, seasonal offerings, and other merchandise; beauty and household essentials; The company also provides in-store amenities, such as Target CafÃ©, Target Optical, Starbucks, and other food service offerings.
 It sells its products through its stores; and digital channels, including Target.com.
 As of March 25, 2020, the company operated approximately 1,900 stores.
 Target Corporation was founded in 1902 and is headquartered in Minneapolis, Minnesota.